cloudpedagogy/cloudpedagogy-course-engine/README.md

 Reports and validation are informational by default and do not block builds unless strict validation is explicitly enabled.

+---

+## Disclaimer

+The CloudPedagogy Course Engine is a technical tool for compiling, inspecting, and reviewing course artefacts in a transparent and reproducible manner.

+It does not evaluate pedagogical quality, academic merit, or educational effectiveness, and it does not replace institutional governance processes, academic judgement, or professional review.

+Capability mapping, reporting, and validation features are informational by default and are intended to support reflection, assurance, and audit workflows, not to enforce compliance or determine approval outcomes.

+All outputs should be interpreted in context and alongside appropriate academic, professional, and institutional judgement.

+---

 ## Licensing & Scope

 The CloudPedagogy Course Engine is open-source infrastructure released under the